dev-BJ/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. Multiple permissions: adding permissions to owner, group owner and  others
 7. Everybody: Execute permission to everybody
 8. James Bond: permission to only others for the hello file
+9. John Doe: set mode of file to -rwxr-x-wx